 Qritive: Leveraging The Power Of Analytics And AI

-Set up in 2019 by Aneesh Sathe (CEO) and Kaveh Taghipour (CTO), the startup aims to bring analytics tools and technologies to the field of pathology and digitalise the segment to make cancer diagnosis faster, more accurate and affordable.
+Set up in 2017 by Aneesh Sathe (CEO) and Kaveh Taghipour (CTO), the Singapore-based startup aims to bring analytics tools and technologies to the field of pathology and digitalise the segment to make cancer diagnosis faster, more accurate and affordable.

 The startup says it has greatly benefited from the India Edison platform’s modern architecture, making it easy to integrate Qritive’s solutions with GE Healthcare’s system.